100% Satisfaction Guaranteed

 Numerous review websites now exist that do not enable people to get to know individuals or businesses but to make money instead.
 For instance:

 It can appear very unfair to have to pay a business to remove negative information.
 In fact, some people claim that it is completely illegal and is, in fact, a form of extortion.
-However, in a recent lawsuit against Yelp!, Inc, it was once again affirmed that it is in fact completely legal to do this.
+However, in a recent lawsuit against a major review platform, it was once again affirmed that it is in fact completely legal to do this.

 There are numerous loopholes that websites rely on, however.
 Websites do not say that they will post negative content for payment.
 Rather, they inform someone that the content is there and ask if they would like to remove it.